Kehillah High

 · Someone accused you of killing Jesus?

 We're Jews because of all the good we experience as Jews.
 But we also have to deal with prejudice and hate directed at us as Jews.
 ADL's (the Anti-Defamation League's) Words to Action is an interactive workshop that empowers you with practical, safe responses to antisemitism and all forms of hate.
 Words to Action gives greater awareness of antisemitism and anti-Zionism while motivating you to respond with effective skills and strategies.
-We'll look at students’ experiences with antisemitism, stereotyping and prejudice in schools and in the rest of their lives.
+We'll look at students’ experiences with antisemitism, stereotyping, and prejudice in schools and in the rest of their lives.

 So You Want To Be A Mensch - Katelyn Bleiweiss

 What is a mensch?
 How are our decisions and actions in daily life rooted in Jewish values?
-We’ll answer these questions as we use Jewish ethics and culture to explore traits of a mensch.
+We’ll answer these questions as we use Jewish ethics and culture to explore the traits of a mensch.
 Join us to create your own personal mensch code where you define the Jewish values that are meaningful and important to you.

 OPTION 2: